“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 “There is usually someone to do something with, but no one to do nothing with” Esther Rantzen, British Journalist on how she felt after her husband died.
 This sums up exactly how I have felt.
 The quiet intimacy that you share when you are alone in the house with someone you have shared most of your life with.

 Lesson 4.
-Get creative.
+GET CREATIVE.
 Cooking and eating for one is not fun.
 This came to a head for me a couple of months ago as I sat down to another lone dinner.
 I grabbed an old newspaper out of the garage to do the crossword and saw that Michael had done half of it.
 That was enough for me to decide to bolt and get away from the house – there was too much Michael and yet he was not there at all.
 So I threw some things in the car and the next day headed out on the road not knowing where I was going or where I would end up.
-(Yes, I checked the oil, water and tyres first!)
 It was scary because, like a lot of women of my age, I was not that used to driving at speed or in the city – or by myself – I have lived in a small country town for 15 years.
 It does not have one set of traffic lights in the whole shire.
 Plus, Michael did most of the driving when we were together.
 Anyway 2,500 km and three weeks later I came back after travelling via Canberra and Sydney through country NSW.
 In the end I took the plunge and drove into Sydney realising that I needed to be with old friends, after spending days without having a conversation with anyone.
 It was good and bad in parts, but something shifted.
 For one, the bad dreams I was experiencing abated and I realised that I liked driving – I actually always knew this, but had forgotten it.

 Our 54 years together was, inevitably, was not always married bliss and the conflicts we had came back to me in the weirdest of dreams.
 Night after night of endless traumatising angst – plus some really horrible ones too that revisited his illness.
 This was all very unsettling and I’m glad that my road trip has broken that spell.